Meditation for Nurses

 The drive home is a time to decompress from work by listening to affirmations or uplifting music.
 You should not listen to meditation while driving as it can cause drowsiness and distraction.
 If you need to debrief a scenario troubling you, you can practice reflective debriefing, which some studies have shown to reduce anxiety and stress [2].
 The post-work shower is another great opportunity to visualize washing off the day’s negative interactions or stressful situations.

 If work anxiety prevents you from falling asleep, practice telling yourself, “I am not at work right now.
 I am safe in my warm bed, trying to fall asleep.”
-Sometimes, the mind thinks right before sleep is an appropriate time to remember the day’s tasks and events.
+Sometimes, the mind thinks that right before sleep is an appropriate time to remember the day’s tasks and events.
 The mind then thinks you are physically in those situations, releasing stress hormones and making you more wired and anxious [3].
 Practicing intentional breathing with long inhales and exhales can activate your parasympathetic nervous system and tell the body it doesn’t need to trigger a stress response [3].

 Ask yourself...